webpack/webpack.js.org/content/guides/hmr-react.md

   - jhnns
 ---

-Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running without a page reload.
+As explained in detail on the [concept page](/concepts/hot-module-replacement), Hot Module Replacement (HMR)exchanges, adds, or removes modules while an application is running without a page reload.
 HMR is particularly useful in applications using a single state tree, since components are "dumb" and will reflect the latest application state, even after their source is changed and they are replaced.

-webpack's power lies in its customizability, and there are MANY ways of configuring HMR given the needs of a particular project.
-The approach described below uses Babel and React, but these tools are not necessary for HMR to work.
+The approach described below uses Babel and
+React, but these tools are not necessary for HMR to work.

 T> If you'd like to see examples of other approaches, please request them or better yet, [open up a PR with an addition](https://github.com/webpack/webpack.js.org).